5 things to know before getting a neck lift

 This remedy for a double chin usually comes in the form of liposuction, or submental liposuction, which removes the excess fat for a more fit and youthful appearance.

-2. Different types of procedures exist
+2. What to Know: Different types of procedures exist

 Within the facelift procedure, there are different options available.
 For best results, patients should look for a surgeon that performs a comprehensive facelift to correct and lift the jowls, midfacial area, and skin on the neck.
 This procedure requires general anesthesia and is typically an in-patient surgery that takes 3-5 hours to perform.